sdomoszlai13/sdomoszlai13.github.io/_posts/2023-06-01-yocto-project.md

 * Image: output of the build process, bootable
 * Poky: reference distribution, serves as an example

+In short, the Yocto Project allows us to gather our chosen recipes into layers and build our custom image for a specific board with the help of the corresponding board support package.
+For the build process, we use BitBake.
+To see how a finished image looks like, we can take a look at Poky (not part of this tutorial).

 ## 3. Target Devices

 Embedded Linux distros are usually run SBCs like a Raspberry Pi or an STM32.
+There are a lot of devices that support slim Linux distros like the well-known Raspberr Pis, but also the Swiss-made Toradex Apalis, Verdin or Colibri family of SBCs or a whole palette of 96boards SBC editions.
+Usually, these devices come with 500 MB-4 GB of RAM, 1-16 GB flash memory and a clock speed of 200 MHz-2 GHz, depending on the intended use.
+Though a wide variety of these boards is available, it's good to consider popularity as this usually correlates with the amount of helpful information available online.

-In this tutorial, we'll be using an STM32
+In this tutorial, we'll be using an STM32MP157C to run the image we're gonna build.

-## 4. Example: Custom Linux distribution for STM32
+## 4. Example: Custom Linux distribution for the STM32157C

 Every now and then come over ( anyone?)